-- Talk to your doctor or pharmacist before taking this medicine if you: - have had a stomach ulcer or stomach surgery in the past. have been taking treatment continuously for reflux or heartburn for 4 or - more weeks. have jaundice (yellowing of skin or eyes) or severe liver problems. - have severe kidney problems. - are aged over 55 years and have new or recently changed reflux symptoms or need to take a non-prescription indigestion or heartburn remedy treatment every - have ever had a skin reaction after treatment with a medicine similar to this medicine that reduces stomach acid
+Talk to your doctor before taking this medicine if:

+You have had a stomach ulcer or stomach surgery in the past.

+- You have been taking treatment continuously for reflux or heartburn for 4 or more weeks. - You have jaundice (yellowing of skin or eyes) or severe liver problems. - You have severe kidney problems. - You are aged over 55 years and have new or recently changed reflux symptoms or need to take a non-prescription indigestion or heartburn remedy treatment every day. - You have ever had a skin reaction after treatment with a medicine similar to this medicine that reduces stomach acid.

-Tell your doctor or pharmacist immediately before or after taking this medicine, if you notice any of the following symptoms, which could be a sign of another, more serious disease
+Tell your doctor immediately before or after taking this medicine, if you notice any of the following symptoms, which could be a sign of another, more serious, disease.

-- You lose a lot of weight for no reason. - You have problems or pain when swallowing.
-You get stomach pain or signs of indigestion such as nausea, fullness, bloating - especially after food intake.
-You begin to vomit food or blood, which may appear as dark coffee grounds in - You pass black stools (blood-stained faeces). - You have severe or persistent diarrhoea; esomeprazole has been associated with a small increased risk of infectious diarrhoea. - -You get a rash on your skin, especially in areas exposed to the sun.
-Tell your doctor as soon as you can, as you may need to stop your treatment with this medicine.
+- You lose a lot of weight for no reason. - You have problems or pain when swallowing.You get stomach pain or signs of indigestion - You get stomach pain or signs of indigestion such as nausea, fullness, bloating especially after food intake. - You begin to vomit food or blood, which may appear as dark coffee grounds in your vomit.
+You pass black stools (blood-stained faeces). - You have severe or persistent diarrhoea; esomeprazole has been associated with a small increased risk of infectious diarrhoea. - You get a rash on your skin, especially in areas exposed to the sun tell your doctor as soon as you can, as you may need to stop your treatment with this medicine.
 Remember to also mention any other ill-effects like pain in your joints.